aehlke/tag-it/README.markdown

 Defaults to *false*.

+### readOnly (boolean)

+When enabled, tag-it just render tags.
+It disables the ability to edit tags.

+Defaults to *false*.

 ### singleField (boolean)

 When enabled, will use a single hidden field for the form, rather than one per tag.